CONSTITUTION of the Sierra Foothills Cycling Club

 1. Committee directors (or Chairs) as voted on by the Executive Board shall be responsible for those duties inherent in their respective committees as defined by the By-Laws or the Executive Board.

-2. Immediate Past President: The person who served as President most recently shall automatically serve on the Executive Board for a period of one year.
+2. Immediate Past President: The person who served as President most recently shall have the opportunity to serve on the Executive Board for a period of one year.

 Article 8: Meetings